joakirrin/music-curator/src/content/guide.md

 Two pieces work together:

-1) **Fonea Companion GPT** → proposes songs, according to your vibes andgenerates curated track lists in JSON
+1) **Fonea Companion GPT** → proposes songs, according to your vibes, generates curated track lists in JSON and exports them to your favorite streaming service (Spotify only for the moment!)
 2) **Fonea Sound Curator App** → imports JSON, verifies tracks, collects your feedback, and exports it back.